ssteigen/StitchSpeak/README.md

 2. **Choose Alphabet**: Select from available alphabet styles
 3. **View Chart**: See the crochet chart pattern generated in real-time
 4. **Follow Pattern**: Use the chart to create your crochet project

+### Editing Alphabets

+You can edit any alphabet using the built-in editor:

+1. **Click "Edit Alphabet"**: Use the green edit button below the alphabet selector
+2. **Select Character**: Choose which character to edit from the character buttons
+3. **Click Cells**: Toggle cells between filled and empty by clicking them
+4. **Set Baseline**: Use the slider to set which row is the baseline (where the character bottom sits)
+5. **Adjust Character Height**: Use "Change Character Height" to make characters taller or shorter
+6. **Add/Delete Characters**: Use the grid controls to manage characters
+7. **Change Grid Size**: Adjust the width and height of the character grid
+8. **Save Changes**: Click "Save Alphabet" to apply your changes

+The editor provides:
+- **Visual Grid**: Click cells to toggle between filled (blue) and empty (gray)
+- **Baseline Control**: Set the baseline row (highlighted in red) for proper character alignment
+- **Variable Height Support**: Each character can have its own height while maintaining baseline alignment
+- **Character Preview**: See how each character looks in real-time
+- **Grid Controls**: Add, delete characters, change grid dimensions, and adjust individual character heights
+- **Alphabet Info**: View current alphabet details and statistics

+**Baseline Feature**: The baseline determines where the bottom of each character sits vertically.
+This is important for proper alignment when characters have different heights (like lowercase letters with descenders).
+The baseline row is highlighted in red in the editor grid.
+By default, the baseline is set to the bottom row of the character grid.

+**Variable Height Feature**: Characters can now have different heights within the same alphabet.
+Each character maintains its own height while being properly aligned along the baseline.
+This allows for more realistic typography where characters like 'g', 'j', 'p', 'q', 'y' can have descenders that extend below the baseline, while other characters maintain their standard height.

 ### Adding New Alphabets